top of page

 Learn.
 Grow.
 Connect.

-The Chestnut Hill Garden Club is a dedicated group committed to the study of horticulture, conservation, floral design, and community engagement.
+The Chestnut Hill Garden Club is a dedicated group committed to the study of horticulture, conservation, floral design, and community engagement in the greater Philadelphia region.

 Founded in 1952 by a small group of women in the Philadelphia area who shared an interest in gardening, the Chestnut Hill Garden Club has developed a rich history of learning through lectures, workshops, and field trips.